pyeve/cerberus/docs/validation-rules.rst

 -----
 Validates the items of any iterable against a sequence of rules that must validate each index-correspondent item.
 The items will only be evaluated if the given iterable's size matches the definition's.
+This also applies during normalization and items of a value are not normalized when the lengths mismatch.

 .. doctest::